Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Start**
 &b[===] &eState Room Assignment &b[===]
-&b:star: Welcome to the State Hotel!
+&b:sun: Welcome to the State Hotel!
 You have been assigned to room &e{room}&b.
 Please make your way there to settle in.

 **Repeat reminder**
 :lit: &eFind your assigned room &6{room}&e and enter it.

 **Exiting confinement**
-:hourglass:&e Please stay inside the State Hotel until you find your room &6{room}&e.
+:door:&e Please stay inside the State Hotel until you find your room &6{room}&e.

 **Completion**
 :key: &aWelcome!
 This is your room &6{room}&a.
 We'll issue some starter furniture in &6{delay}s&a.